niels-slotboom/notes/Submanifolds.typ

 $
   nabla_X Y = P nabla_X Y + Q nabla_X Y = mnabla_X Y + Q nabla_X Y.
 $
-This naturally leads to the definition of the _extrinsic curvature_ (also called the _second fundamental form_#footnote[The first fundamental form is the induced metric, but I will not use this terminology in these notes.]) as
+This leads us to make a definition: we now introduce the _extrinsic curvature_ (also called the _second fundamental form_#footnote[The first fundamental form is the induced metric, but I will not use this terminology in these notes.]) as
 $
   K(X,Y) := Q nabla_X Y.
 $<defnExtrinsicCurvature>